TopSPICE/Win32 v7.1 SPECIFICATIONS

 Device Description

-C Capacitor (linear, ABM expression, POLY, TABLE, PWL, FERRO)
+C Capacitor (linear, ABM expression, POLY, TABLE, PWL, charge expression, FERRO)

 E Voltage-controlled voltage source